Angramme/fractal_viewer/README.md

 This simple renderer uses GLSL accelerated Ray Marching and a host program written in the Processing language to display fractals.

-It can render any fractal which can be defined with a signed function distance (SDF).
+It can render any fractal which can be defined with a signed distance function (SDF).

-Right now only some fractals defined with IFS are present.
+Right now only some fractals defined with IFS are present by default.

 # Gallery